 All students concentrating in computer science must take three prerequisite computer science courses: COS 126, COS 217 and COS 226.
 AB candidates must also take Math 103-104 and one of Math 202 or 204.
 (The math requirement is automatically fulfilled by BSE candidates through their general BSE degree requirements.)
 All prerequisite courses must be taken for a letter grade, not PDF.
 The three prerequisite computer science courses introduce the core concepts and techniques of the field.
 All three are offered every semester.

 COS 126 - General Computer Science

 COS 126: General Computer Science, is a broad technical introduction to the field.
 It is required for all engineering students as well as prospective computer science concentrators.
-Normally, one completes this course by the end of freshman year.
+Normally, one completes this course by the end of their first year.

 COS 126 Description from the course website:

 "An introduction to computer science in the context of scientific, engineering, and commercial applications.
 The goal of the course is to teach basic principles and practical issues, while at the same time preparing students to use computers effectively for applications in computer science, physics, biology, chemistry, engineering, and other disciplines.
 Topics include: programming in Java; hardware and software systems; algorithms and data structures; fundamental principles of computation; and scientific computing, including simulation, optimization, and data analysis."

 COS 217 - Introduction to Programming Systems & COS 226 - Algorithms and Data Structures